Panhandle in Carson County, Texas — The American South (West South Central)

 Erected 1965 by State Historical Survey Committee.
 (Marker Number 3926.)

 Location.
 35° 20.543′ N, 101° 22.724′ W. Marker is in Panhandle, Texas, in Carson County.
-Marker is at the intersection of South Main Street and Broadway Street (Texas Highway 207), on the right when traveling south on South Main Street.
+It is at the intersection of South Main Street and Broadway Street (Texas Highway 207), on the right when traveling south on South Main Street.
 Touch for map.
 Marker is at or near this postal address: 117 South Main Street, Panhandle TX 79068, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Texan Hotel (about 300 feet away, measured in a direct line); Atchison, Topeka, & Santa Fe Railroad Depot (about 500 feet away); Atchison Topeka & Santa Fe Railway Depot (about 500 feet away); The John F. Weatherlys (about 600 feet away); Oldest Bank in the Texas Panhandle (about 600 feet away); Panhandle "Herald" (approx. 0.2 miles away); Callaghan Memorial Library (approx. 0.2 miles away); Old County Bookmobile (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Texan Hotel (about 300 feet away, measured in a direct line); Atchison, Topeka, & Santa Fe Railroad Depot (about 500 feet away); Atchison Topeka & Santa Fe Railway Depot (about 500 feet away); The John F. Weatherlys (about 600 feet away); Oldest Bank in the Texas Panhandle (about 600 feet away); Panhandle "Herald" (approx. 0.2 miles away); Callaghan Memorial Library (approx. 0.2 miles away); Old County Bookmobile (approx. 0.2 miles away).
 Touch for a list and map of all markers in Panhandle.